simplexidev/sdevlibs/THIRD_PARTY_NOTICES.md

-﻿# Third-Party Notices
+# Third-Party Notices

-SimplexiDev Framework uses third-party code and/or other resources that may be distributed under different licensing terms.
+`sdevlibs` uses third-party code and/or other resources that may be distributed under different licensing terms.
 This file contains a list of third-party notices.

-If you notice that I accidentally failed to list a required notice, please bring it to my attention by either posting an issue, or [contact me](https://github.com/simplexidev).
+If you notice that we failed to list a required notice, please bring it to the maintainer's attention by either posting an issue.

 ***The attached notices are provided for information use only.***
 <hr/>